chris-prener/data-skills-01/notebook/data-skills-01-complete.md

 there by default.
 It also means that you can open files saved in that directory without needing to worry about file paths.

+R projects can also help you navigate a wrinkle with `.Rmd` files, which automatically recognize the folder they reside in as the working directory.
+We’ll talk more about this next time!

-We’ll give you an R project directory to download for each seminar session.
+We’ll give you an R project directory to download for each session.
 However, if you want to create a new project for your own work, go to `File > New Project...` and follow the prompts.
 You can create a new project directory, associate a project with an existing directory, and even add `git` version control if you know how to use it!